 This pattern of wine label was originally used by the celebrated silversmith Paul Storr soon after 1810 and proved popular with the aristocracy who favoured the opulence of silver gilt to 'white' silver and with massive cast decoration to lighter weight forms of ornament.

-The similarity of this label to Storr's earlier productions suggests that the mould from which it was cast was acquired by Reily and Storer for their later use.
+The similarity of this label to Storr's earlier productions suggests that the mould from which it was cast was acquired by Reily and Storer for their later use - perhaps to extend sets that were already in customers' homes.

 Dimensions: 2.9", 74 mm wide